ejmastnak/portfolio/src/tmg/chattmg/index.md

 - The Markdown-derived HTML needs to be sanitized, since it comes from a third-party source.
 - You'll probably want to style the HTML, too—raw HTML looks ugly and likely won't match your site's styling.

-I use `marked` for Markdown to HTML conversion, `DOMPurify` for HTML sanitization, and Tailwind Typography to style the HTML.
+I use [`marked`](https://github.com/markedjs/marked) for Markdown to HTML conversion, [`DOMPurify`](https://github.com/cure53/DOMPurify) for HTML sanitization, and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) to style the HTML.

-**TODO:** links to marked, DOMPurify, etc. pages.

-The mechanics of the OpenAI Markdown response -> raw HTML -> sanitized, styled HTML look something like this:
+The mechanics of the Markdown response -> raw HTML -> sanitized, styled HTML pipeline look something like this:

 ```vue
 <script setup>